DamoM73/space-rescue-tutorials/_build/html/_sources/documentation.md.txt

 self.room.count_object('enemy_plane')
 ```

 ## RoomObject

 Everything that placed inside a Room, must be a `GameFrame` `RoomObject` (A `TextObject` is also a type of `RoomObject`).
 You define room objects in the “Objects” folder, and each object is a type of `GameFrame` `RoomObject`.

-As each file in the Objects folder is a type of `RoomObject`, each has the attributes and functions of a `RoomObject`, plus any defined for that file.
+As each file in the Objects folder is a type of `RoomObject`, each has the attributes and methods of a `RoomObject`, plus any defined for that file.

 To access the `RoomObject'` code, you need to import the file as follows:

 ``` python
 from GameFrame import RoomObject
 ```

 ### Defining and Initialising a Room Object

 ``` python
 class Name_of_Object(RoomObject):